Yarr/Yarr/README.md

 ## XpressK7
 The XpressK7 card requires an external programmer to be connected via the JTAG connector.
+Because of this you will need an installation of Xilinx Vivado (or at least the Xilinx programming software) and source their script `$ source /opt/Xilinx/Vivado/2016.2/settings64.sh`

 ### Write the bitfile into the flash memory
 Move in the folder where the script file are.